-During the fourth quarter of 2020, this Community Enhancement Fund activity budget was increased by \$1,600,000 to provide additional funds for Phase 2 of the Grand Street Settlement project which is expected to be completed in 2021.
-Just over \$3,700,000 remains available in this activity which is needed to cover costs associated with the completion of the aforementioned Grand Street Settlement construction project, Corlears Hook comfort station renovation and restoration, and the South Street Seaport Museum Thompson Warehouse renovation.
-These projects are expected to be completed in 2021 despite past Covid-19 work stoppages.
+During the first quarter of 2021, nearly \$281,000 was charged to this Community Enhancement Fund activity budget for payments made on the Corlears Hook comfort station renovation and restoration project.
+Funds in this activity remain available for the the Corlears Hook, Grand Street Settlement and South Street Seaport Museum Thompson Warehouse renovation projects which are all underway.
+These projects are still working towards completion in 2021 despite past Covid-19 related work stoppages.
 LMDC Staff will continue to work with these grant recipients to further their projects to the extent possible and process outstanding payment requisitions upon receipt.
+Corlears Hook is one of only three remaining projects that LMDC is working on with the New York City Department of Parks and Recreation.
+All three are expected to be completed in 2021.